2.3 million pounds of wrapping paper end up in the landfill each year...

 Tip #3: Furoshiki - An Ancient Japanese Wrapping Art (Reuse)

+If you love wrapping but still want to reduce your holiday footprint, have no fear.
 There is an ancient practice that originates in Japan called Furoshiki.
 The practice is the use of a cloth wrapping for transport of goods, aesthetic design, and gift wrapping, and this origami-esque textile art transforms textiles into sustainable wrapping alternatives.
-Some useful textiles that could make great wrapping are colorful tapestries, beautiful boho chic curtains, Indonesian batik sarongs or funky scarves.

 Tip #4: Traditional Gift Wrapping Practices (Recycle)